vamc4a9/AutomationTask/README.md

 ```
 ## Step Definitions

-below are the generic step definitions created in this framework,
+Below are the generic step definitions created in this framework,

 - I open the \"(.*)\" url
 - close application